CRINK: Term

-According to Politico, a wide range of Axis-related concerns were shared by Forum participants and remained a central theme throughout the event.
-The term was further used in the forum, with two of its plenary sessions being titled "Victory in Ukraine = Message to the CRINKs" and "Never Mind the BRICS, Here's the CRINKs".
+According to Politico, a wide range of Axis-related concerns were shared by Halifax Forum participants and remained a central theme throughout the event.
+The term was used by the forum, with two of its plenary sessions being titled "Victory in Ukraine = Message to the CRINKs" and "Never Mind the BRICS, Here's the CRINKs".

 International usage

 After the 2023 Forum, the term "CRINK" was picked up by international media outlets.
 It has been adopted internationally by news outlets in Chile, Germany, France, Italy, Poland, Switzerland, Spain, and Belgium.
 The term "CRINK" has also been mentioned in reports concerning the Russian invasion of Ukraine and the Middle Eastern crisis, and is widely used in discussions regarding the rise of anti-Western sentiment.

-Axis of Upheaval and other terms
+Related terms

+US president George W. Bush coined the term Axis of Evil in 2002 to refer to Saddam Hussein's Iraq, Iran and North Korea.

+The term Neo-Authoritarian Bloc was coined by Gerard McDermott in November 2022 and further defined in April 2023.
+Aside from China, Russia, Iran and North Korea, he included Venezuela, Belarus and Myanmar, based on what he considered consistently high level of collaboration and exchanges since the beginning of the 2020s.
+McDermott has argued that the support received by Russia and Myanmar from the bloc has led to both regimes being able to endure the conflicts in Ukraine and Myanmar, respectively.

+McDermott has also discussed the role that the coalescence of these seven authoritarian states has had on conflicts that were previously frozen, such as Taiwan, Korea, Bosnia, and Guyana's Essequibo region.

-The term Axis of Upheaval was coined in the April 2024 article "The Axis of Upheaval", written by foreign policy analysts Richard Fontaine and Andrea Kendall-Taylor for the Foreign Affairs magazine, as part of the Center for a New American Security United States-based national security think tank.
-The term has been used by many foreign policy analysts, military officials, and international groups.
-Fontaine picked the phrase due to it representing the group of nations' shared disdain for and desire to uproot Western influence and values without using language that was "too overbearing", such as with the terms "Axis of Evil", President Bush's 2002 phrase referring to Iran, Iraq and North Korea; or "axis of autocracy".
+The term Axis of Upheaval was coined in April 2024 by foreign policy analysts Richard Fontaine and Andrea Kendall-Taylor, as part of the Center for a New American Security United States-based national security think tank.
+The term has been used by numerous Western foreign policy analysts, military officials, and international groups.
+Fontaine picked the phrase to emphasize the alleged shared desire to uproot Western influence and values without using language that was "too overbearing", such as Bush's Axis of Evil, or "axis of autocracy".

-Among more neutral terminology, NATO policy planning head Benedetta Berti expressed that she preferred to use the phrase "strategic convergence" instead of "axis" when describing the coalition of nations.
-On the other hand, the US think tank Institute for the Study of War has described the grouping since June 2025 as an "Adversary Entente".
+Among more neutral terminology, NATO policy planning head Benedetta Berti expressed that she preferred to use the phrase "strategic convergence" instead of "axis" when describing a coalition of adversary nations.
+On the other hand, the U.S. think tank Institute for the Study of War has described the grouping, in June 2025, as an "Adversary Entente".